JCSnap/Collection/README.md

 Note that these are just the basic commands, and the best way to remember them is to actually experiment and use them.
 You should also try chaining different commands together and notice the patterns (eg. if I know what `w` does and what `b` does, and I know `NUMBER` + `w` works, I can assume that `NUMBER` + `b` would also work.
 The learning curve is quite steep, but once you get the hang of it, it actually helps a lot in improving efficiency.
 I am still actively trying.
 You will start to weed out the omes that you find helpful and remembering them will come naturally.
 Different people have different workflows, so it is completely fine if you find some of these redundant.

+## Commands that I find helpful and I am still trying to incorporate into my workflow
+Using `HJKL` instead of `Up/Down/Left/Right` arrow key.
+Chaining commands together to manipulate text.
+For example, suppose I want to change variableName to constantName.
+I would normally just delete the whole word and rewrite it.
+However, I could do something like `ctN` as in delete the words up until before `N` and go into insert mode.
 ## VSCode

 VSCode is my main editor, and here are the extensions that I use.